top of page

 Search

-The Role of South Wales and Swansea Docks in the D-Day Landings
+South Wales and Swansea Docks during the D-Day Landings

 June 6, 2024, marks the 80th anniversary of D-Day, one of the most pivotal moments in our history.
 On this day in 1944, Allied forces launched Operation Overlord, the massive amphibious invasion of Nazi-occupied Normandy, France.
 While the beaches of Normandy and the valor of the soldiers who stormed them are often the focus of commemorations, much less is reported on the critical role South Wales and Swansea Docks played in the preparations for those D-Day landings.